Francis Collins: Early life and education

-Collins was born in Staunton, Virginia, the youngest of four sons of Fletcher Collins and Margaret James Collins.
+Francis Sellers Collins was born in Staunton, Virginia, the youngest of four sons of Fletcher Collins and Margaret James Collins.
 Raised on a small farm in Virginia's Shenandoah Valley, Collins was home schooled until the sixth grade.
 He attended Robert E. Lee High School in Staunton, Virginia.
 Through most of his high school and college years he aspired to be a chemist, and he had little interest in what he then considered the "messy" field of biology.
 What he referred to as his "formative education" was received at the University of Virginia, where he earned a Bachelor of Science degree in chemistry in 1970.
 He went on to graduate as a Doctor of Philosophy in physical chemistry at Yale University in 1974.

 During his time at Yale, a course in biochemistry sparked his interest in the subject.
 After consulting with his mentor from the University of Virginia, Carl Trindle, he changed fields and enrolled in medical school at the University of North Carolina School of Medicine, earning a Doctor of Medicine degree there in 1977.
 From 1978 to 1981, Collins served a residency and chief residency in internal medicine at North Carolina Memorial Hospital in Chapel Hill.
 He then returned to Yale, where he was a fellow in human genetics at the medical school from 1981 to 1984.